Nita263/NETWORKWALKS-NITA-ILEM-B083-WK3-PM1-PM2-PASSWORD-CRACKING-WITH-JTR-AND-NW-TOOLS/README.md

-# Password cracking with John The Ripper(JtR) and Networkwalks Tools (Hash Calculator and Password cracker)
+# Password cracking with John The Ripper(JtR) and Networkwalks Tools (Web based Hash Calculator and Password cracker)

 # Introduction
 This report covers password cracking of three (3) locked PDF files, using multiple password cracking tools.
 This report includes the process of getting the hashes of these locked PDF files and successfully gaining access by cracking their passwods with a password cracker tool.
 All activities were run on Windows PC and web browser.